 Challenge 2.
 Designing for multiple user types

-And we just can’t help mentioning our project Involi here - a UI/UX redesign for a cloud-based platform that provides tools for air traffic detection and visualization, drone remote identification, and live drone tracking.
+And we just can’t help mentioning our project Involi here - a UI/UX redesign for a cloud-based platform that provides visualization tools for air traffic detection and visualization, drone remote identification, and live drone tracking.
 The goal of the redesign was to make a product more attractive to new users, while retaining the loyalty of existing ones.

-The problem that we faced was that the software had four main user groups, each working with data in a different way and requiring different features and different levels of access to data.
+The problem that we faced was that the software had four main user groups, each working with data in a different way and requiring different features and different levels of access to key data.
 So we had to think out interface designs for each user category, taking into account their needs.

 How did we cope with this task successfully?
 Only thanks to thorough user research and persona mapping.

-To create a design that meets the expectations of each user type, we had to analyze the existing product and its users, along with their problems, needs, and goals.
+To create a design that meets the expectations of each user type, we had to analyze the existing product and its users, along with their problems, needs, and business goals.

 - First, we held interviews with Involi's CTO to learn the product's purpose, features, design and legal restrictions, stakeholders' expectations, and of course, its customers.

-- Next, we conducted our own analysis of the software to learn how customers use it, identify what works well and what doesn't, and propose possible ways for improvement.
+- Next, we conducted our own analysis of the software to learn how customers use it, identify what works well and what doesn't, and propose possible ways for continuous improvement.

 Thanks to the deep initial research, we managed to come up with numerous effective improvements and innovations and reached the goals of the redesign.
 See it yourself in the Involi case study.